syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Undo-Redo.md

 ---
 layout: post
-title: Undo Redo in ASP.NET MVC Spreadsheet widget | Syncfusion
+title: Undo and Redo in EJ 1 ASP.NET MVC Spreadsheet | Syncfusion
 description: You can learn here about undo redo support in Syncfusion ASP.NET MVC Spreadsheet control and more details.
 platform: ejmvc
 control: Spreadsheet